-• Governor: Recommends \$120 million for districts (maximum payment of \$75 per pupil) who have met five of the following criteria: participate in school choice programs; monitor academic growth for all students in all subjects; offer dual enrollment, AP courses, middle college or other postsecondary opportunities; offer online learning; hold their own health care policy; and publish a dashboard of outcomes for the public.

-- Senate Subcommittee: Eliminates performance grants and shifts dollars to increase the per pupil foundation allowance by \$120 million. - House Subcommittee: Recommends \$115 million for districts (maximum payment of \$75 per pupil) who have met 6 out of 8 revised best practices criteria: hold their own health care policy; competitively bid at least one non-instructional service; participate in school choice programs; measure student growth twice annually or show progress toward developing the technological infrastructure to implement assessments by the 2014-2015 school year; provide dual enrollment; offer online learning; publish a dashboard of outcomes for the public; and provide State Board of Education recommended physical education and/or health education classes.
+- Governor: The Governor recommends \$120 million for districts (maximum payment of \$75 per pupil) who have met five of the following criteria: participate in school choice programs; monitor academic growth for all students in all subjects; offer dual enrollment, AP courses, middle college or other postsecondary opportunities; offer online learning; hold their own health care policy; and publish a dashboard of outcomes for the public. - Senate Subcommittee: Not included the Senate subcommittee diverted the Governor's recommended funding to pupil performance grants and to increase the per pupil foundation allowance. - House Subcommittee: Recommends \$115 million for districts (maximum payment of \$75 per pupil) who have met 6 out of 8 revised best practices criteria: hold their own health care policy; competitively bid at least one non-instructional service; participate in school choice programs; measure student growth twice annually or show progress toward developing the technological infrastructure to implement assessments by the 2014-2015 school year; provide dual enrollment; offer online learning; publish a dashboard of outcomes for the public; provide State Board of Education recommended physical education and/or health education classes.